the-airbender/quill_html_editor/README.md

 ## Features
 - Highly customizable **Editor** and **Toolbar** widgets
+- Supports `Delta` format, can pass delta with `setDelta`and get with `getDelta` methods.
 - Supports copy pasting the RichText from other files or webpages
 - Because the Toolbar is completely detached from editor, it can be placed anywhere in the page, as per the requirement
 - We can also add custom buttons to the toolbar
 - Supports Embedding Images, Videos, Inserting Tables
+- Set or get text in html/delta formats

 ## Quill Html Editor Demo
 Please go to [Demo Page](https://the-airbender.github.io/) to try out the Quill Editor on Web